What Is Probate?

 How Can I Speed Up the Probate Process?

-If you can't avoid probate entirely, you can reduce the length of the probate process significantly by taking these three steps:
+If you can't avoid probate entirely, you can reduce the length of the probate process.
+You can significantly reduce the time it takes to go through the probate process by taking the following steps:

 1. Make a Will

-First, have a valid will signed according to your state's laws.
-If you have a will, you have named beneficiaries for your property.
-A court does not have to go through intestate succession laws to determine who will inherit your property.
+Have a valid will signed according to your state's laws.
+If you have a will, you have named beneficiaries for your probate property.
+A court does not have to go through intestate succession laws.
+In this case, the court knows all beneficiaries.

-Second, if your state allows, use a "self-proving" affidavit, so the will is already authenticated.
-The court does not have to contact the witnesses to testify as to the will's authenticity.
+Use a self-proving affidavit if your state allows it.
+This means the will is authenticated.
+The court does not have to contact the witnesses to testify about the will's authenticity.

 3. Reduce Your Probate Estate

-Third, reduce the size of your probate estate following the steps above.
+Reduce the size of your probate estate by following the steps above.
 The smaller your estate, the more likely you will fall into a simplified probate procedure.
 Most states provide streamlined estate administrations for small estates.

 In Conclusion

 The more you know about probate, the more you can plan to streamline or avoid it.
-You can save your family considerable time and money with the help of a local estate planning attorney to develop a comprehensive estate plan.
+You can save your family considerable time and money with the help of a local estate planning attorney.
+An estate planning lawyer can help you develop a comprehensive estate plan that meets your needs.

 Can I Solve This on My Own or Do I Need an Attorney?